-Michael N. Meller of New London, NH generally known as Mike, died July 3, 2016 at the New London Hospital, New London, NH surrounded by his family.
-Mike was born in Budapest, Hungary on Dec 26, 1935.
-His parents were cultural but not assimilated Jews who saw the imminent rise of Nazism and Hitler, and converted to Catholicism.
-Mike was baptized $\frac{1}{3FP}$ and attended the Christian Brothers School in Buda- pest during the war.
-His mother, Dorothy, wanted to leave the country for the United States where they had relatives but Mike's father, Victor, a fourth generation lawyer, would not leave the country as an illegal immigrant.
+Michael N. Meller of New London, NH, generally known as Mike, died July 3, 2016, at the New London (NH) Hospital, surrounded by his family.
+Mike was born in Budapest, Hungary, on December 26, 1935.
+His parents were cultural but not assimilated Jews who saw the imminent rise of Nazism and Hitler and converted to Catholicism.
+Mike was baptized and attended the Christian Brothers School in Budapest during the war.
+His mother, Dorothy, wanted to leave the country for the United States, where they had relatives, but Mike's father, Victor, a fourth-generation lawyer, would not leave the country as an illegal immigrant.
 Consequently, they stayed in Budapest.
 Victor served time in Hungarian Jewish work camps that were hard but not fatal.

 Dorothy was associated with Raoul Wallenberg, the Swedish diplomat who saved many Budapest Jews from Auschwitz.
 The Meller family lived in Swedish Protected Housing in Budapest.
 It was because Sweden was a neutral country that they were allowed to operate housing in the city during the war.
-The family has documentation to suggest that Dorothy worked for Wallenberg and was there when the Russians arrested him. [sep]
+The family has documentation to suggest that Dorothy worked for Wallenberg and was there when the Russians arrested him.

 This was far from an ideal childhood for Mike.
-His own grandmother died after the Russians came in 1945 and had to be carried to the Jewish cemetery in{SEP} a converted ox cart.
+His own grandmother died after the Russians came in 1945 and had to be carried to the Jewish cemetery in a converted ox cart.
 Mike was frightened about being called a Jew and was reluctant to tell even close family for fear of being arrested or bullied.

-After living in Sweden for a time, the family immigrated to the US in 1948, when Mike was 12 years old.
+After living in Sweden for a time, the family immigrated to the U.S. in 1948, when Mike was 12 years old.
 Eventually, his father found work at the Voice of America as a Hungarian broadcaster.
-Mike graduated from Pratt Institute in Brooklyn, NY with a BS degree in Chemical Engineering.
-He also was awarded and graduated with a law degree from George Washington University specializing in Patent Law.
-Mike gravitated to international work as he knew four languages and felt the American establishment did not welcome him as a foreigner.
-He became very well regarded in the Patent Law field for his founding of one of the $\frac{1}{5FP}$ first patent law journals and his book, "International Patent Litigation".
-Mike traveled extensively to Asia, Europe, and China where he helped write their patent laws in the 1980's.
-He also sponsored many Chinese interns at his law office. $\frac{1}{5FP}$
+Mike graduated from Pratt Institute in Brooklyn, NY, with a B.S. degree in chemical engineering.
+He also graduated with a law degree from George Washington University, specializing in patent law.
+Mike gravitated to international work, as he knew four languages and felt the American establishment did not welcome him as a foreigner.
+He became very well regarded in patent law for founding one of the first patent-law journals and for his book, International Patent Litigation.
+In the 1980s Mike traveled extensively to Asia, Europe, and China, where he helped write patent laws.
+He also sponsored many Chinese interns at his law office.

-Mike married Elizabeth Voelker in 1965 and they raised three children, Michael, Gretchen, and Katie.
-They lived in several places and finally settled in Sleepy Hollow NY.
-Liz worked as a visiting nurse in upper Manhattan and Mike's law office was in the city as well so they commuted together to New York City.
-Mike spent his early years as a Patent Examiner at the US Patent and Trademark Office in Washington DC.
-Later he worked as a Patent Attorney at General Electric Co. and then with Exxon.
+Mike married Elizabeth Voelker in 1965 and they raised three children: Michael, Gretchen, and Katie.
+They lived in several places, but finally settled in Sleepy Hollow, NY.
+Liz worked as a visiting nurse in Upper Manhattan and Mike's law office was in the city as well, so they commuted together.
+Mike spent his early years as a patent examiner at the U.S. Patent and Trademark Office in Washington, DC.
+Later he worked as a patent attorney at General Electric Co. and then with Exxon.
 He had private practices first in Chicago and later in New York City in the international arena.

-Mike taught at University of New Hampshire Law School, John Marshall Law School, and Fordham University Law School and wrote extensively on international patent law.
-He represented major US companies as well as Japanese and European companies.
+Mike taught at the law schools of the University of New Hampshire, the University of Illinois at Chicago, and Fordham University, and wrote extensively on international patent law.
+He represented major U.S. companies as well as Japanese and European companies.
 The international travel that Mike's profession required was a high point in Liz and Mike's life together.
 Liz and Mike's children were introduced to international travel during some of these trips.